 Students doing advanced work may request a group or an individual tutorial with a faculty member.
 Generally, tutorials are an outgrowth of work in a particular class.
-The student's Faculty Advisor, proposed tutor, and the Curriculum Planning Committee review the tutorial application.
+The Curriculum Planning Committee reviews the tutorial application.
 Final approval rests with the Associate Dean.
 Applications for tutorials are available in the Registrar's Office.
 A tutorial is considered a regular course in the student's Plan and credits are awarded if the tutorial is completed successfully.